CoPilot

 - QueryAI as a GSQL code generator including query and schema generation, data mapping, and more (Not available in Beta; coming soon)

-You can interact with CoPilot through both a chat interface on TigerGraph Cloud and APIs.
-For beta, your own LLM services (from OpenAI, Azure, GCP and AWS Bedrock) are required to use CoPilot, but in future releases you can use TigerGraph’s LLM or your local LLM as well.
+You can interact with CoPilot through a chat interface on TigerGraph Cloud, a built-in chat interface and APIs.
+For now, your own LLM services (from OpenAI, Azure, GCP, AWS Bedrock, Ollama, Hugging Face and Groq.) are required to use CoPilot, but in future releases you can use TigerGraph’s LLMs.

 When a question is posed in natural language, CoPilot (InquiryAI) employs a novel three-phase interaction with both the TigerGraph database and a LLM of the user's choice, to obtain accurate and relevant responses.